Bujupah/ISTIC_ent_Checker/README.md

 ## ISTIC_ent_Checker
-<h2> An open source project made with VB.net. </h2>
+An open source project made with VB.net.

 ## About the app
-The application is able to get into the site and get the number of absence and notes automatically fast and rapid.
+The application is able to get into the site and get the number of absence and notes automatically fast and rapid.<br>
 EASY PEASY Application :)

 # INFO